runwayml/learn/docs/tutorials/tutorial_p5_cyclegan.md

 ![Port Address](assets/images/tutorials/tutorial_p5_cyclegan/port.png)

-The most important step for this sketch is ensuring that the sketch is connecting to Runway and able to communicate with it.
-Here, we have set up Runway to communicated via port 8000 (image above), and specify port 8000 in our sketch.
+The most important step for this sketch is ensuring that the sketch is connecting to RunwayML and able to communicate with it.
+Here, we have set up RunwayML to communicated via port 8000 (image above), and specify port 8000 in our sketch.

 ```js
 let url = 'http://localhost:8000/query';